 Is there anything worse than traveling to an exotic new locale only to be hit by the hell-on-Earth feeling that is jet lag?
 Suddenly, your desire to find the most Instagrammable delicious gelato in all of Venice is overshadowed by a debilitating desire to sleep (and sleep and sleep some more).
 We have plans this summer, after all, none of which involve conking out in a dark hotel room (that’s for later in the evening, after many glasses of wine, obviously).
 To find out how to keep jet lag at bay like a truly seasoned traveler, we tapped into a group of expert flyers: flight attendants.
 Ahead, you’ll find a multitude of ways the pros stay alert and awake, even after hours upon hours of traveling.
-Grab your neck pillow, and keep scrolling to see what they are.

 The art of napping is an art indeed.
 Too long, and you’ll wake up feeling more sluggish than before; too short, and you won’t feel fully rested and recharged.
 To deal with jet lag, United flight attendant Katie Harrison says she swears by the perfect catnap.

 What makes it perfect? “[It] depends on how long my day or most recent flight was, but most importantly, it shouldn’t be too long,” she says.
 “It could be 30 minutes or two hours, but I must set my alarm either way and decide I need to get up in order to finish off the day and still get to bed at a normal time.”
 That last part is key: The end goal is always to go to bed at night in whatever city or time zone you are in.